JRBM-png/Beginner-homelab/README.md

 <img width="571" height="412" alt="simulating attack kali" src="https://github.com/user-attachments/assets/1a14e8dd-18e4-41e7-8e69-bcb6dc953d43" />

-By using the nmap -A function and the target ip address it scans for ports that are opened
+By using the nmap -A function an aggressive scan was run against the tartget machine.
+This scan revealed that all of the 1000 scanned ports were either ignored or closed so there was no entry points.
+It also identfied the MAC address which confirmed it is a virtual bo machine.

 ### Step 9: Capturing the attack

 <img width="571" height="412" alt="Seeing the packets" src="https://github.com/user-attachments/assets/277ae14e-877a-41e9-97b8-164cfa171c65" />

-This finial screenshot shows the packets, we can see the source as the kali machine and the destination being the ubuntu machine which is what wireshark is installed on.
+While the nmap scan was running, wireshark was running on ubuntu and captured all the network traffic.
+By seeing the packets we can see the source 10.0.2.3 being kali the attacker and ubuntu 10.0.2.15 being the target.
+We can see the highlighted red which shows the port scans and where ubuntun resets the connections on the ports that kali probed.

 ### Network diagram